raggix/aix-errpt-logstash/README.md

 # errpt2logstash
-Send events from AIX Errorreport (errpt) to a logstash server
+Send events from AIX error report (errpt) to a logstash server